adioshun/gitBook_Object_Tracking/3dtracking/2014-confidence-based-pedestriantracking.md

 Code : https://github.com/koide3/hdl_people_tracking

+참고 논문 : K. Kidono, T. Miyasaka, A. Watanabe, T. Naito, and J. Miura.
+Pedestrian recognition using high-definition LIDAR.
+In Proceedings

 # Confidence-Based Pedestrian Tracking

 we address the problem of tracking multiple pedestrians in unstructured 3D point clouds by extracting and discarding additional candidates from vegetation and other structures.